victoriadeyemi/team-profile-generator/README.md

 If you wish to contribute to this application, you are welcome to do to so.
 Simply clone this repository, create your branch and submit a pull request.
 Please provide a clear title to enable me and others understand what you have contributed.
 Cheers.

 ## Tests
-Use the npm test command in the termainal to run tests.
+Use the npm test command in the terminal to run tests.

 ## Questions
 If you have questions about this repository or application, you can email me at <a href="mailto:victoriadeyemi1038@gmail.com">victoriadeyemi1038@gmail.com</a>  or visit my GitHub page at [victoriadeyemi](https://github.com/victoriadeyemi)